 Introduction

 The Western Indian Ocean has recently been identified as a key area to prioritize for the conservation of global marine biodiversity in the face of climate change (Ramírez et al. 2017).
 With 115 islands stretching across an exclusive economic zone of 3.2 million km2 the Seychelles is a challenging location for articulated monitoring efforts.
 Monitoring programmes are widespread across the Seychelles islands and if successfully designed and implemented they have potential to form an integral role in informing conservation management.
-However, poorly designed programmes or lack of institutional capacity often result in data piling up.
+However, poorly designed monitoring programmes or lack of institutional capacity often result in data piling up.
 Without rigorous and regular analysis programmes are unable to fulfil their original aims—delivering information on trends in key aspects of biodiversity, providing early warning of problems, generating evidence of conservation success or failure and highlighting ways to make management more effective (Lindenmayer et al. 2012).

 Indicator species whose status reflects or predicts the condition(s) of the broader environment are often the focus of monitoring efforts.
 Seabirds possess several attributes that make them useful as environmental indicators (Bost & Maho, 1993), as they provide both a measure of health of the species as well as an indication of overall state of the surrounding ecosystem (Parsons et al. 2008; Piatt et al. 2007).
 The Seychelles supports the greatest abundance of tropical seabirds in the Indian Ocean, estimated to be ca 3.4 million pairs (le Corre et al. 2012).
 It is the main breeding ground for White-tailed Tropicbirds (Phaethon lepturus) with an estimated 56% of the Western Indian Ocean breeding population (le Corre et al. 2012).

 P. lepturus is a pelagic seabird that undertakes long foraging trips and feeds mainly on surface-dwelling prey, such as flying fish and squid (Schreiber & Clapp 1987).
 This specificity of their foraging strategy limits their rate of provisioning when these particular food sources are scarce (Schaffner, 1990) and the scarcity of these food sources indicates changes in lower trophic levels.
-Additionally, P. lepturus is ground nesting (Burger and Lawrence 2000) and therefore nesting success is highly susceptible to habitat integrity and environmental perturbations such as Determining trends in this indicator species at a regional scale is a required first step for effective management of this species as well as providing managers with an early warning system of broader scale environmental changes.
+Additionally, P. lepturus is ground nesting (Burger and Lawrence 2000) and therefore nesting success is highly susceptible to habitat integrity and environmental perturbations such as climatic variations (Ancona et al. 2011) and invasive alien species (Russel and Le Corre, 2009).
+Determining trends in this indicator species at a regional scale is a required first step for effective management of this species as well as providing managers with an early warning system of broader scale environmental changes.

 Although P. lepturus is listed as ‘Least Concern’ on the IUCN red list, the species is suspected to be in decline owing to predation by invasive species at nesting sites (IUCN Red List).
 As a pelagic species with large home ranges, monitoring of a single location is often not enough to assess regional trends.
 Fortunately, monitoring of P. lepturus breeding success has been conducted on a number of Seychelles islands.
 However, despite the monitoring programmes in place across the Seychelles, the regional conservation status of P. lepturus is unknown.
 Neither is it clear whether the monitoring programmes in place are adequate to answer the questions of population and breeding status or broader environmental change.